Abhishekpathania01/azure-search-knowledge-mining/workshops/Module 3.md

     ]
 }
 ```
-7) Optionally you can set breakpoints on the Azure Function app to get a better idea on how it works
+8) Optionally you can set breakpoints on the Azure Function app to get a better idea on how it works.

-8) Return to Visual Studio and stop the running project.
+9) Return to Visual Studio and stop the running project.

 ## Deploy the Azure Function